MS Nordnorge Crosses the Arctic Circle – Norway

 Tromsø itinerary 2 days

-Aboard MS Nordnorge we are introduced to a variety of Norwegian specialities in the restaurant.
+Aboard MS Nordnorge, we are introduced to various Norwegian specialities in the restaurant.
 The buffet features ‘fenalår’ (salted, dried and cured leg of lamb), reindeer, freshly caught salmon, dishes of stockfish and ‘bokna lam’ – another dish made from dried lamb.
-Among the desserts we find a goat cheese ice cream which, maybe a bit surprisingly, is absolutely delicate!
+Among the desserts, we find goat cheese ice cream, which, maybe a bit surprisingly, is delicate!

-In the morning the breakfast buffet matches the quality of the dinner buffet and abounds with smoked and freshly marinated salmon and halibut as well as gravlax.
+The breakfast buffet matches the quality of the dinner buffet, abounding with smoked and freshly marinated salmon and halibut, as well as gravlax.
 It is all accompanied by colourful cucumber and raspberry smoothies.

 MS Nordnorge is one of the modern ships which underwent an interior restoration in 2016.
-The ship has an expedition team on board who arrange excursions from the ports of call and give lectures on relevant subjects on board.
-Moreover, on deck just a few steps from our cabin, there is the coolest Jacuzzi!
+The ship has an expedition team on board, who arrange excursions from the ports of call and give lectures on relevant subjects on board.
+Moreover, on deck, just a few steps from our cabin is the coolest Jacuzzi!

 The weather is remarkably changeable in this region.
-One moment we experience the brightest sunshine and sensations of spring.
-The next, we need to put on thick layers of clothes to be adequately protected against the polar climate.
-In fact, we continuously change clothes on board.
-Solid winter boots, thermal underwear, woolen jumpers, hats and gloves are repeatedly replaced by indoor shoes and a somewhat lighter outfit for the lounges!
+One moment, we experience the brightest sunshine and sensations of spring.
+Next, we must put on thick layers of clothes to be adequately protected against the polar climate.
+We continuously change clothes on board.
+Solid winter boots, thermal underwear, woollen jumpers, hats, and gloves are repeatedly replaced by indoor shoes and lighter outfits for the lounges!

 Our small rucksacks also include an appropriate shirt for dinner, although the dress code on board is utterly casual.
-A few passengers seem to have given priority to being elegant and stylish in the restaurants rather than warmly dressed on deck.
-We spot summer jackets, short skirts, and even bare feet and thin shoes on a few passengers outside in a lighter snow storm!
+A few passengers seem to prioritise being elegant and stylish in the restaurants rather than warmly dressed on deck.
+We spot summer jackets, short skirts, and even bare feet and thin shoes on a few passengers outside in a lighter snowstorm!

 The changeable weather teaches us to take advantage of the good moments during the day for outdoor activities.
 When the sun appears in the afternoon, the Jacuzzis on deck 6 are popular – and ultrafast filled with passengers in bathing costumes … and hats!
 If you like, you can continue to the sauna afterwards.

-One of the absolute highlights on the Norway trip is when we are crossing the Arctic Circle.
+One of the absolute highlights of the Norway trip is when we are crossing the Arctic Circle.

-Well suited to the situation, we all of a sudden enter directly into a lighter snow storm, reminding all passengers of the northerly latitude.
-There is not much sight now, but we can just discern the marking of the Arctic Circle.
-Minutes later it clears up, and the symbolic monument is right there!
+Well suited to the situation, all of a sudden, we enter directly into a lighter snowstorm, reminding all passengers of the northern latitude.
+There is not much sight now, but we can discern the marking of the Arctic Circle.
+Minutes later, it clears up, and the symbolic monument is right there!

-The specific location is clearly marked on a rock we closely navigate past – this is for a vast majority of the passengers a climax on the cruise.
+The specific location is marked on a rock we closely navigate past – this is, for most passengers, a climax on the cruise.
 We probably have not seen that many people gathered on deck until today!

-The crew now prepares a small ceremony on deck.
-They bring plentiful bottles of cod liver oil, so that everyone can get a spoonful.
-It is clear that this tradition evokes memories and even emotions among the passengers.
-Some look at it with disgust, whereas others approach out of mere curiosity.
+The crew now prepares a small ceremony on deck, bringing plentiful bottles of cod liver oil so everyone can get a spoonful.
+This tradition evokes memories and even emotions among the passengers.
+Some look at it with disgust, whereas others approach it out of curiosity.

-This is an old Arctic tradition, and it is practiced now that we pass the polar circle.
+That is an old Arctic tradition, practised now that we pass the polar circle.

 The well-heeled can supplement with a glass of exquisite champagne to relieve the bitter aroma.
-The entire ceremony is accompanied by traditional, Norwegian tuneful music and catchy song.
-The crew has put on their polar hats, which are matched by a reindeer hat worn by one of the passengers, presumably just acquired on his Norway trip – the perfect outfit for crossing the Arctic Circle!
+The entire ceremony is accompanied by traditional Norwegian tuneful music and catchy songs.
+The crew has put on their polar hats, matched by a reindeer hat worn by one of the passengers, presumably just acquired on his Norway trip – the perfect outfit for crossing the Arctic Circle!

 All courageous passengers can keep the special Artic Circle spoon, which each participant receives when lining up for the cod liver oil tasting – a fine souvenir from Norway!

 Going to Oslo?
-Then read 9 Cultural Things to Do in Oslo
+Then you might like to read 9 Cultural Things to Do in Oslo

 Would you like to go on a West Coast trip?
 Get inspiration here: Norway’s West Coast in 12 days